anka-213/gf-vscode/README.md

 ## Developing

 - Run `npm install` in this folder.
-This installs all necessary npm modules in both the client and server folder
+This installs all necessary npm modules in the client folder
 - Open VS Code on this folder.
 - Press Ctrl+Shift+B to compile the client and server.
 - Switch to the Debug viewlet.
 - Select `Launch Client` from the drop down.
 - Run the launch config.
 - If you want to debug the server as well use the launch configuration `Attach to Server`
-- In the [Extension Development Host] instance of VSCode, open a document in 'plain text' language mode.
+- In the [Extension Development Host] instance of VSCode, open a document in 'gf' language mode.
-  - Type `j` or `t` to see `Javascript` and `TypeScript` completion.
-  - Enter text content such as `AAA aaa BBB`.
-The extension will emit diagnostics for all words in all-uppercase.
+  - Cause some error and you should see diagnostics